 Peter had a vision of a sheet with unclean beasts at the sixth hour.
 (Acts 10:9) The vision was a parable; the beasts represented people (men), not food.
 Peter saw the sheet three times and three Gentile men (3+3=6) came to see him.
 (Acts 10:28-29) This story is a great example of how to discern between the Spirit of Adonai and the desires of the flesh, or the number six.
 How do you view Peter’s vision?
 A flesh ruled person (6) can and usually will twist this encounter to condone the appetites of the flesh; that is, eating unclean animals that YHWH calls an abomination.
 (Lev.
 11) This is a false witness.
-To their credit, most have been taught by misinformed and/or ignorant teachers to view Peter’s encounter as a license to indulge in the desires of the flesh.
+To their credit, most have been taught by misinformed teachers to view Peter’s encounter as a license to indulge in the desires of the flesh.
 In other words, they’ve been deceived and are not in outright rebellion, but still a false witness.

-On the other hand, one that knows God’s Word and commandments will not be looking for a loophole to disobey what is written and will immediately discern the context of Acts chapter 10.
+On the other hand, one that knows and loves God’s Word and commandments will not be looking for a loophole to disobey what is written and will immediately discern the context of Acts chapter 10.
 Peter clearly interprets his own vision in the text; it’s better to take his word for it.
 The unclean animals symbolize men, and have nothing to do with food or eating what God has forbidden.
 We must have the mind of Messiah, not a mind set on appeasing the wants, desires, and appetites of the flesh, which is the image of a beast.
 The beauty and depth of Peter’s vision has been tainted by the desire to consume swine’s flesh for far too long.
-Peter’s vision is about God’s love and acceptance of people from all races, tribes, and tongues.
+Peter’s vision is about God’s love and acceptance of people from all nations, tribes, and tongues.
 You must decide which interpretation is spiritual and which one is from the appetite of a beast.
 This decision is made in the sixth hour (noon) when the sunlight is at its peak in the sky.
 In other words, there should be no ambiguity or darkness to blind one to truth.
 See also Dr. Robin Gould’s book, Peter’s Vision: Beacon or Bacon.

 “Six is the revealed creation of the physical world… seven or Shabbat reveals the spiritual within the physical.
 The Sabbath seven exposes the spirit that moves inside the physical garment of the six.”
 (Alewine)